 Dr. Coleman says that "the most important component of LINC was its construct.
 LINC integrated LU's network of resources - including smaller dollar amounts from a variety of grants and LU scholarships, student services support, STEM department heads who worked collaboratively to recruit and support brilliant students in their disciplines, and LU management - who ensured that LINC had its total support.
-That cohesiveness and focused attention had a huge impact."
+That cohesiveness impact "